Google Shared Drives Integration

 While removing the "\n" characters, do not remove the ----BEGIN PRIVATE KEY---- or -----END PRIVATE KEY----- lines.

-Copy and paste your Team Drive ID into the list view configuration.
+Copy and paste your Shared Drive ID into the list view configuration.
 You can skip the two OAuth fields.
 And copy and paste the information from each of the fields in the JSON file into the corresponding fields in "Google Drive Configuration" section.

 Admins can configure their site to show results that either match the case number only or both the case number or the client's first and last names.
 By default, the search is more inclusive.